How to Get GMC Registration via MTI Sponsorship

 1: Online Application

-In general you should be able to apply online through the institution you would like sponsorship at.
-There is normally guidance on how to fill in the application on their individual websites.
+In general, you should be able to apply online through the institution you would like sponsorship at.
+There is normally guidance on filling in the application on their websites.
 There is also an overview here on the AOMRC’s website.
-Remember to be as accurate as possible in your answers and you’ll need to include your:
+Remember to be as accurate as possible in your answers, and you’ll need to include your:

 If the application is successful, RCP will send you suitable roles in UK hospitals for you to apply to.
 This part of the application costs £125.